mosaicml/composer/composer/algorithms/ema/README.md

 ## Technical Details

+> ✅ EMA Improves the Tradeoff Between Quality and Training Speed
+>
+> In our experiments, EMA improves the attainable tradeoffs between training speed and the final quality of the trained model.
+> We recommend EMA for training convolutional networks.

 >  ✅ EMA should result in less noisy validation metrics during training
 >
-> If evalutation metrics are computed over the course of training, EMA should result in these metrics being smoother and less noisy due to averaging.
+> If evalutation metrics are computed over the course of training, EMA should result in
+> these metrics being smoother and less noisy due to averaging.

+> 🚧 Composing Model-Averaging Methods
+>
+> As a general rule, model-averaging methods do not compose well.
+We recommend using one
+> of EMA or SWA, but not both.

 > ❗ EMA increases memory consumption
 >